By Michael Mankarious

 Pre-rinse the surface of the car by spraying water starting from the roof and working your way down.
 This way any loose dirt and dust flows to the bottom of the car.

-Now grab that wash mitt and relax...
-No need to get worked up.
-It seems like a lot of people are really tense and agitated while washing.
-They put their entire body weight and strength into cleaning.
+First, saturate your wash mitt in the shampoo bucket.
 Do not wash your car as if you are attempting to scrub the paint off.
-Instead, allow the mitt to glide across the surface letting the fibers and shampoo lubricants sweep away the dirt.
-This is where using a high quality shampoos stand apart from lower quality variety.
-Perls Shampoo, for example, has lubricants that create a slick surface so dirt glides off easily without scratching.
+Instead, allow the mitt to glide across the surface letting the fibers and shampoo lubricants sweep away the dirt. nextzett shampoos have lubricants that create a slick surface so dirt glides off easily without scratching.
 Creating a slick surface is more important than creating a heavy sudsing action.
-Heavy suds are the result of lower quality detergents.
+Heavy suds are usually the result of lower quality detergents.
 While you may feel reassured by the appearance of suds, they are not as beneficial as having a slick solution.

 As you wash the paintwork and grab more soap in your wash mitt, agitate the wash mitt in the bucket to release debris caught on the fibers.
 This will reduce the chance of creating possible scratches and swirl marks.
 It's also a good idea to use two wash mitts.
 One dedicated for cleaning your vehicles paintwork and another one for your wheels.
 This will keep brake dust and grime on your wheels away from your vehicles paintwork.